sandesh333-sw/Commitly/README.md

 # Kubernetes

 This is the industry standard for Kubernetes deployments.
-It may seem long, but each file serves a specific purpose following best practices.
+Each file serves a specific purpose following best practices.

 ## Why multiple files?